Blog

 While our attorney’s fees are contingent on winning, every legal case involves certain operational costs.
 These can include things like court filing fees, the cost of obtaining police reports and medical records, and fees for expert witnesses who may be needed to strengthen your case.
 Our team at Injury LawStars is always transparent about these expenses.
 Typically, we cover these costs as they arise and they are then reimbursed from the settlement amount at the end of your case.
 We will walk you through every potential cost during your free consultation, so you have a clear understanding of the process from the very beginning.

-What Compensation Can You Recover?
+What Kind of Compensation Can I Get?

 After a serious truck accident, the financial and emotional toll can be overwhelming.
 The good news is that Florida law allows you to seek compensation, also known as damages, for the losses you’ve suffered.
 The goal of a personal injury claim is to make you “whole” again, at least from a financial standpoint.
 This compensation is typically divided into two main categories: economic damages and non-economic damages.